Protohedgehog/open-research-glossary/glossary.md

 * **Fee waiver -** If an institution, research funder or author cannot pay for an APC, many publishers or journals will offer partial or total waiving for fees; [Source](http://www.mdpi.com/2304-6775/3/3/155).

-* **Legacy publisher -** A publisher that historically has operated primarily on a paywall-basedbusiness model.
+* **Legacy publisher -** A publisher that historically has operated primarily on a paywall-based business model.

 * **Library-based publishing -** Many academic libraries are now beginning to act as publishers for scholarly works produced in their institutions and elsewhere.
 In some cases, the library works with the university scholarly press to publish works.
 In other cases, the library publishes works independently or separately from the academic press.
 Library-based publishers are often strongly in favor of Open Access; [Source](http://www.librarypublishing.org).